 If you’d like to change a widget or the data it displays after it’s added, you may do so.
 Click the three-dots button on the top right of your widget, and select “Widget options”.
 This opens the right-side panel.
 Click on “Change Widget”.

 You can then use the widget picker to change the widget or the data it displays.
-You may also edit the widget’s title.
+You may also edit the widget’s title or add a description.

 Configuring field lists#